E-commerce

 Check data availability on the API side

-The examples above are design patterns: the exact implementation depends on the APIs available to your extension and the merchant's data policies.
+The examples above are design patterns: the exact implementation depends on the APIs accessible to your extension and the merchant's data policies.

 Mapping the levers (UI, Functions, pixels)

-The Apps in checkout page reminds us that several extension types complement checkout: UI extensions for the interface, Functions for platform-side business logic, Web pixel extensions for measurement, and payment extensions as needed.
-For conditional instructions, the UI extension mainly answers the question “what does the customer see and enter?”; a Function can answer “which delivery options or validations apply?” without exposing unnecessary complexity on screen.
+The page Apps in checkout reminds us that several types of extensions complement checkout: UI extensions for the interface, Functions for business logic on the platform side, Web pixel extensions for measurement, and payment extensions as needed.
+For conditional instructions, the UI extension mainly answers the question « what does the customer see and enter? »; a Function can answer « which shipping options or validations apply? » without exposing unnecessary complexity on screen.

 Typical role